ofelix03/transformer/README.md

 	);

 	// $morpKeys holds a sequential listing of keys which
-	// are to replace the keys speicified in the $reqKeys.
+	// are to replace the keys specified in the $reqKeys.
-	// The listing should parrallel to that found in $reqKeys.

-	// **NB**: Any key specified in $reqKeys that has no matching
-	// index position in the $morpKeys array is skipped
+	// The key listings should be have the same index position has the key it
+	// would replace in the $reqKeys
 	$morphKeys = array(
 		'text',
 		'published_status:bool',